wordofwarning/wordofwarning.org/current/2022-springsummer/proto-type/index.md

 >★★★★ *Smartly intelligent hour-long whizz through the world of surveillance… Coolly reasoned theatre*<br>&nbsp;— <a href="https://theguardian.com/stage/2017/aug/27/a-machine-theyre-secretly-building-review-surveillance" target="_blank">Lyn Gardner, The Guardian on *A Machine…*</a><br>★★★★ *Seeps into the sub-conscious… Chilling, intelligent and witty*<br>&nbsp;— <a href="https://list.co.uk/article/90478-a-machine-theyre-secretly-building-the-kind-of-theatre-that-seeps-into-the-sub-conscious/" target="_blank">The List on *A Machine…*</a><br>*Such imagination and clarity of vision… great antidote to (a) tangled political landscape*<br>&nbsp;— <a href="http://exeuntmagazine.com" target="_blank">Exeunt on the *Truth to Power Project*</a><br>*Made me want to headbutt a bank*<br>&nbsp;— Audience Response to *The Audit*

 #### Credits
-Written + directed by Andrew Westerside<br>Devised + performed by Rachel Baynton + Gillian Lees<br>Film, design, promotional images by Adam York Gregory<br>Original sound by Paul J. Rogers
+Written + directed by Andrew Westerside<br>Devised + performed by Rachel Baynton + Gillian Lees<br>Film, design, promotional images by Adam York Gregory<br>Original sound by Paul J. Rogers<br>Set by Alex Kent + Lincoln Performing Arts Centre

-Produced by Gillian Lees<br>Marketing + comms by Rachel Baynton<br>Production Assistants: Curtis Clapham + Elisha Pearce<br>Technical Manager: Myk Hoyle<br>Stage Manager: Dan Firth<br>Set by Alex Kent + Lincoln Performing Arts Centre
+Produced by Gillian Lees<br>Marketing + comms by Rachel Baynton<br>Production Assistants: Curtis Clapham + Elisha Pearce<br>Technical Manager: Myk Hoyle<br>Stage Manager: Dan Firth

 Supported using public funding by the National Lottery through Arts Council England.
 Made possible through the continued support of ARC (Stockton), [hÅb](/hab), Lincoln Performing Arts Centre, The Lowry, Theatre-in-the-Mill (Bradford).